stdombek/docs/content/en/docs/Users/_index.md

 -   **First name.** The given name of the user.
 -   **Middle name.** The middle name of the user.
 -  **Preferred first name.** The name by which the user prefers to be called.
 If a preferred first name is provided, it will display in the user record in place of the first name.
 -  **Patron group (required).** Select a patron group to assign to the user.
-Patron groups are classes of library users configured by your library in the Settings app.
-See [Settings \> Users \> Patron Groups](../settings/settings_users/settings_users/#settings--users--patron-groups) for more information about setting up Patron Groups.
+Patron groups are classes of library users configured in [Settings \> Users \> Patron Groups](../settings/settings_users/settings_users/#settings--users--patron-groups).
 -  **Status (required).** Select a status for the user: **Active** or **Inactive.** A user's status is tied to the expiration date set on their user record.
 When a **Patron Group** is selected, the **Status** automatically defaults to **Active**.
-    -  **Active** status indicates current affiliation, employment, or enrollment within the library's institution.
+    -  **Active** status indicates current affiliation, employment, or enrollment at the library's institution.
-    -  **Inactive** status indicates that the expiration date on the user's record has passed and the user is no longer affiliated, employed, or enrolled.
+    -  **Inactive** status indicates that the expiration date on the user's record has passed or the user is no longer affiliated, employed, or enrolled at the library's institution.
--  **Expiration date.** The amount of time set before the user record becomes inactive and the user no longer has permissions to borrow items.
-The expiration date determines when a user's status changes from **Active** to **Inactive**.
+-  **Expiration date.** The expiration date determines when a user's status is scheduled to change from **Active** to **Inactive**.
 Expiration date is optional and this field may be left blank.
-For information about editing an expiration date, see [Edit an expiration date](#edit-an-expiration-date).
+For information on editing an expiration date, see [Edit an expiration date](#edit-an-expiration-date).
 -  **Barcode.** The barcode number for the user's library card.
-    -  To enter the barcode manually, type the barcode number in the **Barcode** field.
+Type the barcode number in the **Barcode** field.
-    -  Although the **Generate user barcode** button appears under the **Barcode** field, the **Number generator** is not functional in this release.
 -  **User Type.** Select the user type: **Patron** or **Staff**.
 This field is optional for a non-ECS-enabled tenant but required in an ECS-enabled tenant.
 For more information, see  [Consortium manager \> Members](../consortia/#members).
     -  **Patrons.** Users who may borrow library materials but have no FOLIO permissions assigned to their User record and do not log in to FOLIO to manage their library accounts.
     -  **Staff.** Users who are employed by the library, have FOLIO permissions assigned to their User record for the purpose of performing their library work, and may borrow library materials.
--  **Profile picture.** The purpose of the profile picture feature is to enable the secure storage, display, and management of profile photos in user records.
-If profile pictures are enabled in the FOLIO tenant, the patron’s profile picture (100px x 100px) is displayed in the User information section of the user record.
-For more information about configuring Profile pictures, see [Configuration setting for Profile-Picture Feature](https://github.com/folio-org/mod-users?tab=readme-ov-file#configuration-setting-for-profile-picture-feature).
+-  **Profile picture.** If profile pictures are enabled in the FOLIO tenant, the patron’s profile picture (100px x 100px) is displayed in the user record.
+For more information, see [Configuration setting for Profile-Picture Feature](https://github.com/folio-org/mod-users?tab=readme-ov-file#configuration-setting-for-profile-picture-feature).

 ### Extended information